vshypko/sp18-midterm-p1/README.md

 * [MetaMask](https://metamask.io/) or [frontend integration](https://github.com/ethereum/web3.js/)

 ## Testing
 You can verify that your smart contract is implemented correctly with `truffle test`.
-Be sure to have a testrpc server running in a separate terminal.
+Be sure to have a ganache server running in a separate terminal.

-Refresher: in an empty terminal, run `testrpc` to initialize a default testrpc server.
-If you get errors, read the [_testrpc_ documentation](https://github.com/ethereumjs/testrpc).
+Refresher: in an empty terminal, run `ganache-cli` to initialize a default ganache server.
+If you get errors, read the [_ganache_ documentation](https://github.com/trufflesuite/ganache-cli).

 ### Truffle Console
 If you're having trouble passing the tests and would like to play around with the contracts manually:
 1. Run `truffle migrate`
-2. Run `truffle console`, This will open up a Node JavaScript console that is connected to your testrpc server
+2. Run `truffle console`, This will open up a Node JavaScript console that is connected to your ganache server

 ## Submission Instructions
 Please fork this repo and push your code up to your fork.
 Please fill out this Google Form to let us know where you've got your answers: https://goo.gl/forms/<xyz>.